Shyam-2003/R-JD-Analyser-Cloud/README.md

 ## Features
 - Upload your **resume (PDF)**.
 - Upload or paste a **job description (PDF or text)**.
-- Analyze the match using an LLM (via Ollama).
+- Analyze the match using an Cloud based LLM (via Ollama).
 - Get structured JSON output with:
   - Job Title match
   - Roles & Responsibilities match